solana-validators/solana-validator-guidebook/docs/validator-setup/initial-validator-setup.md

 Before you can create your vote account, you need to configure the solana command line tool a bit more.

-The below command sets the default kepair that the solana cli uses to the `validator-keypair.json` file that you just created in the terminal:
+The below command sets the default keypair that the solana cli uses to the `validator-keypair.json` file that you just created in the terminal:

 ```
 solana config set --keypair ./validator-keypair.json